 Each rosette will reach to around 30 cm across (1ft), the degree of red in the leaf margins and indeed the foliage itself will depend on the amount of sun the plant receives, the more sun the more pronounced the red.

 This is an outstanding succulent to grow as a specimen in a container, it is easy care, low maintenance and drought tolerant.

 Echeveria cante Care

 This is a species that will suffer a little in very cold winters and we suggest overwintering in a warmer protected position, with no exposure to frosts.

-It will grow welling full sun, however in summer, especially in hot climate zones some protection from the afternoon sun is recommended.
+Grow this plant in full sun, however in summer, especially in hot climate zones, protect from the afternoon sun.

 In winter cut back on watering, once a month should be OK, check the soil before watering, it should be fairly dry.

 Fertilise in spring with a general purpose slow release fertiliser that is low in nitrogen.